falltergeist/falltergeist/README.md

 mkdir build
 cd build
-conan install .. --build missing cmake .. -G “Visual Studio 16 2017 Win64” (*** or 15 here if VS2017)
+conan install .. --build missing cmake .. -G “Visual Studio 16 2019 Win64”
-devenv /build Debug falltergeist.sln (*** or Release here)
+devenv /build Debug falltergeist.sln
 ```
-(or open and build the solution in Visual Studio instead of running the devenv command)
+Or open and build the solution in Visual Studio instead of running the devenv command.
+If using VS2017 or building on Release then use: `“Visual Studio 15 2017 Win64”`, or `devenv /build Debug` respectively.

 ## Running